 Outward foreign affiliates statistics

-Almost three out of every five persons employed by an EU affiliate in 2016 were working outside the EU.
+Almost two out of every three persons employed by an EU affiliate in 2019 were working outside the EU.

-While another article looked at inward FATS, this article is based on outward foreign affiliate statistics.
-These provide an analysis of the economic impact of investments in EU affiliates abroad: for example, how many persons were employed by German affiliates in China, or what was the value of sales made by French affiliates in the United States.
+This article looks at outward foreign affiliate statistics providing information on the economic impact of investments in EU affiliates abroad: for example, how many persons were employed by German affiliates in China, or what was the value of sales made by French affiliates in the United States.
+Another article looks at inward FATS.
 Note that the information presented in this article covers the business economy defined as NACE Sections B-N and P-S.